JoyceHe1998/TED-Talks-Recommender/README.md

 Using Machine Learning models to recommend videos based on the topic tags of the videos user has clicked before: the ted talks have been clustered (20 clusters for now), and the video to be recommended to users next will be from the same cluster.

 ## How I clustered TED talks:
 The data of each TED talk I fetched from the Youtube Data API includes videos' tags (e.g. for this TED talk: "3 lessons on decision-making from a poker champion | Liv Boeree", the tags are "sports, psychology, choice").
-I used **TFIDF** to extract the most relevant keywords of each TED talk that I can use in clustering.
+I used **TFIDF** to extract the most relevant tags of each TED talk that I can use in clustering.
 Then I generated the clusters using **KMeans**.

 ## Current Screenshots: